oldhand7/oldhanddev/README.md

 ### Hi there 👋, I am a Full Stack Developer with multiple, talented, creative.
 <h2>Rich experience in Web Development</h2>

-- 🔭 Coming together is beginning, Keeping together is progress, Working together is success.
+- 🔭 Coming together is a beginning, Keeping together is a progress, Working together is a success.
 - 🌱 Passionate about development and coding.
 - 👯 As the ideal candidate, I am highly motivated and focused on writing concise, replicable, readable and reusable code.
 - 🤔 Attention to detail, with a lot of common sense.